signalbash-audio/signalbash-audio.github.io/plugin/signalbash-plugin-manual.md

 playhead is moving.
 For example, if you're cutting video without audio, or performing coloring & other VFX related tasks.

+## Supported Channel Layouts

+Signalbash can be placed on tracks with the following channel layouts:

+- Mono
+- Dual Mono
+- Stereo

 ## Supported DAW / NLE / Host Software

 Signalbash can be used in any DAW/NLE running on one of the above supported